 Unparalled Natural Scenery

-Unparalled natural scenery is matched only by the abundant activities offered throughout the year.
-Valdez is home to five glaciers that can be accessed by cruising, flying, walking, driving, or enjoy glacier trekking, exploration and even ice climbing.
+Unparalleled natural scenery is matched only by the abundant activities offered throughout the year.
+Valdez is home to five glaciers that can be accessed by cruising, flying, walking, driving, or enjoy glacier trekking, exploration and even ice repelling.
 See the beautiful Columbia, Meares, Worthington, Shoup, or Valdez glaciers.
-You can raft nearby rivers floating through magnificient canyons and underneath towering waterfalls.
+You can raft nearby rivers floating through magnificent canyons and underneath towering waterfalls.
 Kayaking is another way to explore the region up close and personal.
 Hike or bike historic Gold Rush trails.
-Watch the past come alive before you while visiting the local museums and collections displaying Alaska Native artifacts and area history from early to recent days of the previoius century.
+Watch the past come alive before you while visiting the local museums and collections displaying Alaska Native artifacts and area history from early to recent days of the previous century.

 Premier Fishing Destination